danko-david/uartbus/README.md

 ## Goal of the project
-The project goal is to connect microcontrollers together on wire at minimal cost (wiring, external peripheral components) and build a decentralised sensor-actuator network where the node's can interact with each other and the microcontroller's software can be upgraded from the bus.
-This bus should be connectable to a computer system (Desktop/Server PC, Raspberry PI, etc) to achieve complex controlling by interacting with the sensors, actors throught higher level algorithms.
+The project goal is to connect microcontrollers together on wire at minimal cost (wiring, external peripheral components) and build a decentralized sensor-actuator network where the node's can interact with each other and the microcontroller's software can be upgraded from the bus.
+This bus should be connectable to a computer system (Desktop/Server PC, Raspberry PI, etc) to achieve complex controlling by interacting with the sensors, actors through higher level algorithms.